micro-os-plus/architecture-synthetic-posix-xpack/README.md

 ## Purpose

-This xPack provides the implementation for the µOS++ scheduler, running on a synthetic POSIX platform, like macOS and GNU/Linux.
+This xPack provides the implementation for the µOS++ scheduler, running on a synthetic POSIX platform, like an user mode process under macOS and GNU/Linux.

 ## Status